 Padman who began his career as a lecturer in English Literature at Christ University in Bangalore, and then spent a few years in England, Iran and Libya teaching English, says he wants the book promoted as a textbook in high schools so children are exposed to the issues he deals with.
 “The book deals with sexism, racism and equal rights, in a light way to generate awareness on them. ”

 Padman says the book is not based on his personal experiences in Iran and Libya, though he did face a lot of discrimination when he arrived in London in the 70s.
 Rather, the book picks up from the accounts of families who arrived in London as refugees from war torn countries.

-“In the title, the word incense refers to the temple scenes involving Rajan and Susanthy unfolding at the beginning and end of the book, while the word serendipity has two facets to it.
+“In the title, the word incense refers to the temple scenes involving Rajan and Susanthy unfolding at the beginning and end of the book.
 Serendipity means ‘finding interesting or valuable things by luck.’
 Also, Serendip was an old name for Sri Lanka before it was Ceylon,” says Padman.

 Interestingly, Padman has a James Bond connection.
 He met Milton Reid who appeared in two James Bond films.
 Reid played Dr. No’s henchman in the 1962 film and also fights Roger Moore on the rooftop in The Spy Who Loved Me (1977).
 Padman is now working on his next novel set in Libya during the Gadaffi era, based on his experiences there.

 Incense and Serendipity is available online on Amazon and pothi.com.